hm-lang/core/proposals/README.md

 don't match, e.g., if they are overspecified, especially for these dynamically built arguments.

-Note: You *can* create your own overload of a function with the `object` type as a generic input, but it *cannot* be named `Input`.
+Note: You *can* create your own overload of a function with the `object` type as input, but it *cannot* be default-named `Object`.
 This is for the same reason that we don't allow overloading a function with a `call` argument.
 For example:

 ```
-myFunction(Input: object):      # COMPILER ERROR, this is not allowed.
+myFunction(Object):             # COMPILER ERROR, this is not allowed.
-    print(Input DidIDefineThis)
+    print(Object DidIDefineThis)
-    print(Input MaybeThisToo)
+    print(Object MaybeThisToo)

 myFunction(Cool: object):       # OK
     print(Cool DidIDefineThis)